JB1905/check-is-pwa/README.md

 ## About ℹ️

-Check if app is running as PWA
+Check if the application is running as a PWA

 ### Alternatives